GeetRakala/SDRG/DOCUMENTATION.md

 ### External Parallelism (Embarrassingly Parallel)
 Used for parameter sweeps via `parallel.sh`, which wraps GNU Parallel to distribute isolated simulation instances across CPU cores.

+### Potential Optimizations
+1.  **Lock-Free Accumulation**: `calculateClusterStatistics` uses a shared mutex to merge results from every chunk.
+Using thread-local accumulation maps and a single final reduction step would eliminate contention.
+2.  **Work Stealing**: Static chunking does not account for variance in cluster processing time.
+A work-stealing queue would better balance the load across threads.
 ---

 ## 10. Visualization